metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_notifyOfUpdate( 'example.com' );
 ```

-Notify a crawling service of a recent update; often when a long break between updates causes the connection with the
+Notify a crawling service of a recent update, and that crawling should resume.
+Intended use is after a gap between repo
-crawling service to break.
+stream events caused the crawling service to disconnect.
+Does not require auth; implemented by Relay.

 Expected parameters include:

 - `hostname` - required

-    Hostname of the service that is notifying of update.
+    Hostname of the current service (usually a PDS) that is notifying of update.

 Returns a true value on success.